 “Low-quality Local Democracy in Indonesia and Mexico”

-“Indonesia’s Agricultural History from Early to Late Colonial Era: Toward a People’s History?”
+“Indonesia’s Agrarian History from Early to Late Colonial Era: Toward a People’s History?”

 “A Tale of Two Districts: Patterns of Elite-Peasant Relations in Serang and Bulukumba”